raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

 --- task ---
 Program your sprites into layers.
 You can simply program your sprites into two layers using the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} blocks.

-Look at this project which brings the window frame to the front and puts everything else at the back when the green flag is clicked:
+Look at how this project brings the window frame to the `front layer`{:class="block3looks"} and puts everything else at the back `when the green flag is clicked`{:class="block3events"}:

 **Evening window scene**: [See inside](https://scratch.mit.edu/projects/437510050/editor){:target="_blank"}